microbiome - trust your gut

 • Once a week, I try a new vegetable or a new gluten-free grain to keep variety high.

 • I keep a journal of mood, digestion, and sleep.
-Often, when my gut microbiome is flourishing, I feel lighter, clearer-headed, have better skin, and have more energy.
+Often, when my gut microbiome is flourishing, I feel lighter, clearer-headed, with better skin and more energy.
 I also feel less bloated and foggy.

 FAQs

-3. Does taking probiotics guarantee a “good” microbiome?
+Does taking probiotics guarantee a healthy gut microbiome?

 Fancy a Freebie?